thomasschoenfeld/GoBe/README.md

 The toolhead need to be printed “up-side-down”, which minimises the supports needed.
 I use PrusaSlicer with tree supports.
 Other settings at your discretion, but I like to play it save, so better more perimeters, more infill etc.

+v1.7.2
+- optimised duct so it would print dual-wall with a 0.6 nozzle
+- slightly optimised heat insert cut-out

 v1.7.1 improvment
 - added small air guiding restirctions to better cool the hotend